RabbitMQ server monitoring provides a high-level overview of all RabbitMQ components within your cluster.

 Dynatrace provides the option of enabling RabbitMQ monitoring for specific hosts rather than globally.

-- If RabbitMQ monitoring is currently switched on, switch it off: go to Settings > Monitoring > Monitored technologies and set the RabbitMQ switch to the Off position.
+- If RabbitMQ monitoring is currently switched on, switch it off: go to Settings > Monitoring > Monitored technologies and turn off the RabbitMQ switch.

 - Find the host you want to configure.